 On December 17, 2013, Frank Darabont ("Darabont"), Ferenc, Inc., Darkwoods Productions, Inc., and Creative Artists Agency, LLC (together, the "2013 Plaintiffs"), filed a complaint in New York Supreme Court in connection with Darabont's rendering services as a writer, director and producer of the television series entitled The Walking Dead and the agreement between the parties related thereto.
 The Plaintiffs asserted claims for breach of contract, breach of the covenant of good faith and fair dealing, for an accounting and for declaratory relief.
-On August 19, 2015, Plaintiffs filed their First Amended Complaint (the "Amended Complaint"), in which they retracted their claims for wrongful termination and failure to apply production tax credits in calculating Plaintiffs' contingent compensation.
+On August 19, 2015, Plaintiffs filed their First Amended Complaint (the "Amended

+Complaint"), in which they retracted their claims for wrongful termination and failure to apply production tax credits in calculating Plaintiffs' contingent compensation.
 Plaintiffs also added a claim that Darabont is entitled to a larger share, on a percentage basis, of contingent compensation than he is currently being accorded.
 On September 26, 2016, Plaintiffs filed their note of issue and certificate of readiness for trial, which included a claim for damages of \$280 million The parties each filed motions for summary judgment.
 Oral arguments of the summary judgment motions took place on September 15, 2017.
-On April 19, the Court granted the Company's motion for leave to submit supplemental summary judgment briefing, which will be fully submitted by May 21, 2018.
-A hearing on the supplemental summary judgment submissions will be held on June 13, 2018.
-The Company has opposed Plaintiffs' claims.
+On April 19, 2018, the Court granted the Company's motion for leave to submit supplemental summary judgment briefing.
+A hearing on the supplemental summary judgment submissions was held on June 13, 2018.
 The Company believes that the asserted claims are without merit, denies the allegations and continues to defend the case vigorously.
 At this time, no determination can be made as to the ultimate outcome of this litigation or the potential liability, if any, on the part of the Company.

 On January 18, 2018, the 2013 Plaintiffs filed a second action in New York Supreme Court in connection with Darabont's services on The Walking Dead television series and agreements between the parties related thereto.
 The claims in the action allegedly arise from Plaintiffs' audit of their participation statements covering the accounting period from inception of The Walking Dead through September 30, 2014.
 Plaintiffs seek no less than \$20 million in damages on claims for breach of contract, breach of the covenant of good faith and fair dealing, and declaratory relief.
-Plaintiffs also seek a judicial determination that their contracts with the Company entitle them to an "actual fair market license fee" in connection with AMC Networks telecasting of The Walking Dead, which they allege is "substantially better than" what they received.
-The Company file an Answer to the Complaint on April 16, and the parties have agreed to consolidate this action for a joint trial with the action Plaintiffs filed in the New York Supreme Court on December 17, 2013.
+The Company filed an Answer to the Complaint on April 16, 2018, and the parties have agreed to consolidate this action for a joint trial with the action Plaintiffs filed in the New York Supreme Court on December 17, 2013.
 The Company believes that the asserted claims are without merit, denies the allegations and will defend the case vigorously.
 At this time, no determination can be made as to the ultimate outcome of this litigation or the potential liability, if any, on the part of the Company.